Antifungal

-There are two types of antifungals: local and systemic.
-Local antifungals are usually administered topically or vaginally, depending on the condition being treated.
-Systemic antifungals are administered orally or intravenously.

-Of the clinically employed azole antifungals, only a handful are used systemically.
-These include ketoconazole, itraconazole, fluconazole, fosfluconazole, voriconazole, posaconazole, and isavuconazole.
-Examples of non-azole systemic antifungals include griseofulvin and terbinafine.
+Routes of administration

+Ocular

+Indicated when the fungal infection is located in the eye.
+There is currently only one ocular antifungal available: natamycin.
+However, various other antifungal agents could be compounded in this formulation.

+Intrathecal

+Used occasionally when there's an infection of the central nervous system and other systemic options cannot reach the concentration required in that region for therapeutic benefit.
+Example(s): amphotericin B.

+Vaginal

+This may be used to treat some fungal infections of the vaginal region.
+An example of a condition they are sometimes used for is candida vulvovaginitis which is treated with intravaginal Clotrimazole.

+Topical

+This is sometimes indicated when there's a fungal infection on the skin.
+An example is tinea pedis; this is sometimes treated with topical terbinafine.

+Oral

+If the antifungal has good bioavailability, this is a common route to handle a fungal infection.
+An example is the use of ketoconazole to treat coccidioidomycosis.

+Intravenous

+Like the oral route, this will reach the bloodstream and distribute throughout the body.
+However, it is faster and a good option if the drug has poor bioavailability.
+An example of this is IV amphotericin B for the treatment of coccidioidomycosis.

 Classes

+The available classes of antifungal drugs are still limited but as of 2021 novel classes of antifungals are being developed and are undergoing various stages of clinical trials to assess performance.

 Polyenes

 A polyene is a molecule with multiple conjugated double bonds.
 A polyene antifungal is a macrocyclic polyene with a heavily hydroxylated region on the ring opposite the conjugated system.
 This makes polyene antifungals amphiphilic.
 The polyene antimycotics bind with sterols in the fungal cell membrane, principally ergosterol.
 This changes the transition temperature (Tg) of the cell membrane, thereby placing the membrane in a less fluid, more crystalline state.
 (In ordinary circumstances membrane sterols increase the packing of the phospholipid bilayer making the plasma membrane more dense.)
 As a result, the cell's contents including monovalent ions (K+, Na+, H+, and Cl−) and small organic molecules leak, which is regarded as one of the primary ways a cell dies.
 Animal cells contain cholesterol instead of ergosterol and so they are much less susceptible.
 However, at therapeutic doses, some amphotericin B may bind to animal membrane cholesterol, increasing the risk of human toxicity.
 Amphotericin B is nephrotoxic when given intravenously.
 As a polyene's hydrophobic chain is shortened, its sterol binding activity is increased.
 Therefore, further reduction of the hydrophobic chain may result in it binding to cholesterol, making it toxic to animals.